Now Featured in Broomfield’s Xeriscape Demonstration Garden

 The Broomfield Xeriscape Demonstration Garden is a collaboration between the City and County of Broomfield, Denver Botanic Gardens, and Colorado State University Extension in Broomfield.
 The garden is also a Plant Select® Demonstration Garden.

 Need ideas for your backyard?
-Stop by this hidden gem throughout the seasons to see what’s popping.
+Stop by this hidden gem throughout the seasons to see the continually changing landscape.
 The demo garden is updated each summer with brand new, tested varieties from Plant Select®.

 The Broomfield Demonstration Garden consists of 11 smaller gardens.
 Find a plant list for each themed area: